FredJDean/KGMET/README.md

 ### Introduction

-Model Editing suffer to challenges: (I) **Bad capabilities of multi-hop reasoning**: The edited model loses its original multi-hop reasoning ability.
-(II) **Model collapse**:  Locate-then edit methods, by altering pretrained parameters, inevitably affect normal knowledge and even  face thecatastrophic forgetting.
+Model Editing methods suffer to challenges: (I) **Bad capabilities of multi-hop reasoning**: The editing approaches fails to integrate editing relevant higher-order information.
+(II) **Model collapse**:  Locate-then edit methods, by altering pretrained parameters, inevitably affect normal knowledge and even face thecata strophic forgetting.

 ![image](https://github.com/user-attachments/assets/bd3c3b4d-c5b8-4d79-8cef-8d4b77d961e0)

 Previous work like rome and glame have two main challenges: **Batch delimma** Updating the weightes of a sigle mlp, which makes the methods ineffective in handing extensive editing requests; **Pattern Collapse** Glame relessly treats the embedding of knowledge as the amount of hidden state changes of LLM, which breaks the principle of magnitude consistency.

 ### Method

-In this work, we propose KGMET.
-The frame work of KGMET is shown as follows.
+In this work, we propose *KGMET*.
+The framework of KGMET is shown as follows.

 ![image](https://github.com/user-attachments/assets/3f4ad5d0-d146-4dd3-88e3-3dd041b65c86)

-The framework of KGMET.
-KGMET incorporates directional **Knowledge Graph** intervention and **Orthogonal constraint**, enabling the model to effectively improve **multi-hop reasoning** in large-scale editing scenarios, with maximally **locked down irrelevant knowledge**.
+KGMET incorporates **Knowledge Graph** guided **Directional Intervention** approach, with magnitude consistency criterion, avoiding *Pattern Collapse* problem, while enabling LLM to effectively improve **multi-hop reasoning** ability in batch editing scenarios. **Orthogonal constraint** is also introduced.
+With *SVD* and *null-space projection* technologies, it can maximally **block the irrelevant knowledge** .

 ### Main experimental results

 ![image](https://github.com/user-attachments/assets/33d3a8a8-3e9b-42e2-a4c5-2cf2700289ff)

 ## Requirements